top of page

 Hu's Wisdoms for Humanity

-In short, it is easy to spend a lifetime reading variants of the same wisdoms over and over and get overly diverted from putting in the effort necessary to successfully implement the most important ones into your own life.
+In short, it is easy to spend a lifetime reading variants of the same wisdoms over and over from numerous different sources and get overly diverted from putting in the effort necessary to learn how to behave according to the lessons of the most important ones.
+There is nothing that you can read that will make your life any better... unless you ratchet down the searching and ratchet up the doing.

 We are all born into different circumstances and thus have different potentials for what we may be able to do with our lives.
-But there IS a "best possible life" for each of us.
-It is the life we will be smiling at from our deathbed if we are confident that we always, or usually, made the best choices available to us at every moment in our lives.
+But you do have a best possible life that is available to you when you do make the right choices and act on them: It is the life the future-you will be smiling at from your deathbed if the now-you is confident that you always, or usually, make the best choices available to you at every moment in your live.

-These 16 wisdoms will help everyone do that.
-It's like having a set of keys where one or more of the set will lead you to the best available choice every time.
+Understanding these sixteen wisdoms properly should help you do that.
+It's like having a set of keys where one or more of the set will lead you to the best available choice in nearly every situation.
 BUT--- failing to understand even just one of them properly may fail to provide all guidance necessary.

 See if you agree.